 Entrepreneurs: Paul Toback and Steve Lenz

 Sproing Fitness is a company from Chicago, IL, that has invented a new device to help the 85% of indoor runners who injure themselves every year.
-The entrepreneurs, one the former CEO of Bally’s Fitness and the other the former head of engineering at Life Fitness, claim that the treadmill itself if the problem.
+The entrepreneurs are the former head of engineering at Life Fitness and the former CEO of Bally’s Fitness and are on a mission to help prevent indoor runners from injures.

 Sproing Fitness has developed the High-Intensity Interval Training (HIIT) that features intervals of both high-intensity cardiovascular exercise and strength and power exercises.
 A 45-minute class includes a 10-minute warm-up and 30 minutes of intense interval training

-Their interval workout machine, Sproing, is designed to be a replacement for traditional cardio machines such as treadmills and ellipticals.
+Their interval workout machine, Sproing, is designed to be a replacement for traditional cardio machines such as treadmills and elliptical.

 Status: OUT OF BUSINESS